 Tips to Plan an Indian Party MENU

 A bit of planning is key to having everything under control.
 Gather the following information from your guests 8-10 days before the party:

-- Total number of guests
+- Get a Headcount: Total number of guests

-- Total number of vegetarians
+- Dietary Preferences: Total number of vegetarians and meat-eaters

-- Any food allergies
+- Allergies: Check for any food allergies